-Embark on the Greenland in Depth luxury cruise, a round trip beginning and concluding in Nuuk, Greenland's vibrant capital located on the island's southwest tip.
+Embark on the Greenland in Depth luxury cruise, a round trip beginning and concluding in Kangerlussuaq.
 Over eight days, this extraordinary journey navigates the stunning coastal landscapes, allowing you to witness towering glaciers.
 The voyage offers breathtaking views of Disko Bay and its gleaming icebergs, providing an immersive experience of the world's largest island's unparalleled beauty.
 Throughout this fascinating itinerary, you'll see remarkable places like Evigheds Glacier, where the icy grandeur of the Greenland Ice Sheet captivates.
 Visit the remote village of Uummannaq, nestled on a tiny island at the foot of the striking Heart Mountain.
 Your exploration of Ilulissat, the Icefjord capital, offers insights into local culture with sights of thousands of colossal icebergs calving into the sea from the Sermeq Kujalleq glacier, a UNESCO World Heritage Site.
 In Qeqertarsuaq on Disko Island, marvel at volcanic landscapes and the Lyngemark Glacier.
 Engage in thrilling activities during your voyage, including optional kayaking with the expedition team, providing a closer connection to this unique environment.
 As you journey through magnificent fjords, the potential to observe Arctic wildlife, such as humpback whales, enriches your cruise experience.
 This Greenland in Depth luxury cruise promises adventure, culture, and nature, offering unforgettable encounters at every enchanting stop.

 Highlights